nimmis/docker-alpine-apache/README.md

 #### Successsful setup

-If everything worked and you where able to expose the correct port and you type in the adress in a webbrowser the following page should appear.
+If everything worked and you where able to expose the correct port and type the correct adress in a webbrowser the following page should appear.

 ![screenshot](images/screenshot.png?raw=true "Screenshot")